fluent-plugins-nursery/fluent-plugin-parser-avro/README.md

   # schema_url http(s)://[server fqdn]:[port]/subjects/[a great user's subject]/[the latest schema version]
   # schema_key schema
   # schema_registery_with_subject_url http(s)://[server fqdn]:[port]/subjects/[a great user's subject]/
+  # When using with confluent registry, this parameter must be true.
+  # use_confluent_schema true
 </parse>
 ```